 KIND gluten free granola is some of the best granola that money can buy—if you can afford it!
 This recipe tastes just like their maple quinoa clusters.

 These days, there are so many brands of packaged gluten free granola.
 But they’re all very expensive, and often not very good.
 If I do buy it, though, KIND granola is my choice.
 But at 65¢ an ounce (making an 11 ounce package a whopping $7.15!), it’s really cost-prohibitive.
 Until now.

-I am happy to report that, after copycatting the recipe for KIND Maple Quinoa Clusters Granola with Chia Seeds, it is even easier to make than traditional nutty gluten-free granola (which still has a permanent place in my heart, even during summer).
-No chopping!
-Just gather up all of the ingredients, toss them together and bake them low and slow in a single layer on a half sheet pan.
+I am happy to report that, after copycatting the recipe for KIND Maple Quinoa Clusters Granola with Chia Seeds, it is even easier to make than traditional nutty gluten-free granola.
+There’s no chopping necessary Just gather up all of the ingredients, toss them together and bake them low and slow in a single layer on a half sheet pan.
 That’s it.

 This is just how I like to eat this granola: over plain yogurt, with some fruit.
 Alone.
 Without being Mom’d every 5 seconds.
 Hey, a girl can dream, right?

 Before it goes in the oven, it’s kind of pale.
 But before long, it’s gorgeous, fragrant, crunchy and satisfying.